 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-• Driveway fit: 40-yard bin for large commercial sites but too tall for residential driveways
+• Driveway fit: best for commercial sites but typically too tall for standard residential driveways

-The 40-yard container handles new construction and large demolition in the Grand Prairie metro: we drop it with a hooklift truck—the 8,000-pound rating covers your bulky mixed debris to haul everything away in one single trip.
+The 40-yard container handles new construction and large demolition in the Grand Prairie metro: we drop the unit with a hooklift truck—the 8,000-pound rating covers bulky mixed debris, so you can haul everything in one trip.

-The 40-yard roll-off is built for new construction and large commercial projects: crews often pair it with a smaller yard-debris bin when the site clearing runs in parallel with the build.
+The 40-yard roll-off handles heavy loads for new construction and major commercial cleanouts: crews often pair it with a smaller yard-debris bin when site clearing runs in parallel with the build.

 Reinforced Concrete and Heavy-debris Containers

-Concrete, brick, asphalt, and packed soil require a reinforced lowboy—rated for 10,000 pounds—because these materials bottom out a standard roll-off long before it looks full.
-This equipment differs from standard roofing tear-off square sizing, and we follow EPA construction and demolition material management standards for all work in Grand Prairie.
+Concrete, brick, asphalt, and packed soil require a reinforced lowboy: these materials hit the 10,000-pound threshold—far sooner than a standard roll-off—before the container looks full.
+We follow EPA construction and demolition material management standards in Grand Prairie, which differs from the light roofing tear-off square sizing for your project.

-We always set the lowboy on driveway boards before any material hits the ground: this protects your driveway from damage.
-If a job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.
+We always set the lowboy on driveway boards before any material hits the ground: this protects the concrete of your driveway.
+If the job mixes demolition concrete with a home tear-out — we pair the lowboy with a residential roll-off container.

 A matte-black low-side heavy-debris roll-off dumpster placed directly on a Grand Prairie concrete driveway, with broken concrete chunks neatly stacked beside it under clean daylight.